X-Ray Inspection Services for Foreign Material in Food

 X-ray inspection can detect dense foreign materials such as metal, glass, bone, stone, and certain plastics or rubber.
 Detection capability depends on factors like density, size, and product composition.

 Product is received, logged, and inspected at a FlexXray facility.
 It remains organized and traceable throughout the process, and is handled according to defined protocols to maintain integrity.
+FlexXray’s facilities are BRC audited to maintain the same food safety standards as a production facility.

 Yes.
 Some manufacturers use third-party X-ray inspection as part of broader quality assurance programs, including supplier verification and periodic validation.